SFEley/sinatra-flash/README.markdown

 (Or `sudo gem install` if you're the last person on Earth who isn't using [RVM][6] yet.)

-If you're developing a Sinatra ['classic'][7] application, then all you need to do is require the library:
+If you're developing a Sinatra ['classic'][7] application, then all you need to do is enable sessions and require the library:

     # blah_app.rb
     require 'sinatra'
     require 'sinatra/flash'

+    enable :sessions

     post '/blah' do
       # This message won't be seen until the NEXT Web request that accesses the flash collection